legendreddragon/legendreddragon.github.io/lord/levels/level6.md

 {: .monsterrank }

 ### All Monsters
-Averages weight rare monsters with 0.001 (chance of 1 in 1000)
+*Rare monsters have an average weight of 0.001 (chance of 1 in 1000).*

 | NAME               |  HP | ATT |  XP |  GOLD | RARE | WEAPON                     |
 |:-------------------|----:|----:|----:|------:|:-----|:---------------------------|